sriramsoftware/IIA/README.md

   can be built on the API
 - Easy integration with existing webpages and applications with client libraries
-  - Client side web library automatically sets up basic events, and provides an client API allowing creators to integrate KQAnalytics3 into the application
+  - Client side web library automatically sets up basic events, and provides an client API allowing creators to integrate `IridiumIon.Analytics` into the application
 - Cross-platform service, deploy to cloud, Docker, and more
   - Built on the .NET Core platform
 - (WIP) Plugin support for dynamically loading custom code